It's So Hard (Big Pun song)

-"It’s So Hard" is the first posthumous single by Puerto Rican-American rapper Big Pun, from his 2000 second studio album, Yeeeah Baby.
+"It’s So Hard" is the first posthumous single by American rapper Big Pun, from his 2000 second studio album, Yeeeah Baby.
 It features singer Donell Jones and was produced by Younglord and Jay "Waxx" Garfield, and was released following his sudden death one month prior.

 The song peaked at number 75 on the Billboard Hot 100 and at number 19 on the Billboard Hot R&B/Hip-Hop Songs chart.

 Music video

 The music video of the song was directed by Chris Robinson.
+The video features various cameos from Cuban Link, Triple Seis, Raekwon, Nas, Puff Daddy, Prodigy, Busta Rhymes, Jennifer Lopez, Mexicano 777 and many others.